marcelojo/chessboard_training/README.md

 chessboard_training
 ===================

-Small chessboard that could be useful for chess players.
+Small chessboard for training/presentation purposes.
+Initially we can move pieces by mouse or a laser pointer.